 10. Positive Body Language

 A positive approach is everything.
-But often positive body language is mistaken for an aggressive approach.
+But often, positive body language is mistaken for an aggressive approach.

 It is your first impression.
 Exude confidence and happiness.
-Be humble and forthcoming to the queries.
+Be humble and forthcoming with the queries.
 You may not know how the last interview went.
 So exuding positivity in your appearance spreads the positivity in the room.

 Positive body language will only come by keeping your mind positive.
 Positivity will wipe away your nervousness and negative thoughts.
 Keep your eyes and ears open.